0xKitsune/sstan/docs/Contributing.md

 ## Optimizations

 ### Adding the Optimization
 All optimizations are located in `src/analyzer/optimizations`.
-Here you will see a new file for each of the optimizations that Solstat looks for.
+Here you will see a new file for each of the optimizations that sstan looks for.
 To add a new optimization, start by adding a new file in this directory  (ex. `pack_struct_variables.rs` would be the file name for the optimization that analyzes for struct packing).

-Now that you have a new file for your optimization, copy and paste the code from [`src/analyzer/optimizations/template.rs`](https://github.com/0xKitsune/solstat/blob/main/src/analyzer/optimizations/template.rs) into your file.
+Now that you have a new file for your optimization, copy and paste the code from [`src/analyzer/optimizations/template.rs`](https://github.com/0xKitsune/sstan/blob/main/src/analyzer/optimizations/template.rs) into your file.

 Lets take a look at a barebones version of the template without any comments.